 Execution Mode Immediate and Sequence

 Syntax ER=n

 Range n = 10 to 51200

-Factory Setting 100: CM10-3 200: CM10-2 1000: CM10-1, 4, 5, SCX11
+Factory Setting 100: CM10-3 200: CM10-2 1000: CM10-1, 4, 5, SCX10

-SAVEPRM & RESET Required to execute any changes made to the parameter value and to save parameter value is reset to the last saved value at device power up.
-If no no set to the factory setting. •
+SAVEPRM & RESET Required to execute any changes made to the parameter value and to save in nonvolatile memory.
+Otherwise, the parameter value is reset to the last saved value at device power up.
+If no new parameter value was saved, then the value is set to the factory setting.

 Access READ and WRITE READ only in Sequences

 See Also EC, PF, MR, PC, PE

 Description Set the encoder resolution.

 Note If ER is changed, MAXPOS (maximum position=position range) may be changed.
 When executing the ER command, the pre-change and post-change values of MAXPOS are displayed.
 Position parameters (DIS, DISx, OFFSET, SCHGPOS, LIMP, LIMN, ENDACT) are automatically checked whether or not to be within the MAXPOS (maximum position), and if they are outside the range, the warning message will be sent.
 Note that the position parameters in the program and the position array data POS[x] will not be checked.

 Example Command Description

->ER=1000 ER=100(1000) Position range = +/- 500000(500000) Velocity range = 0.001 - 1240(1240) >SAVEPRM (EEPROM has been written 21 times) Enter Y to proceed, other key to cancel. y Saving ParametersOK. >RESET Resetting system. #Set the encoder resolution #Device response #Save the parameter assignments #Device response #Establish the saved parameter values #Device response
+>ER=1000 ER=100(1000) Position range = +/- 500000(500000) Velocity range = 0.001 - 1240(1240) >SAVEPRM (EEPROM has been written 21 times) Enter Y to proceed, other key to cancel. y Saving ParametersOK. >RESET #Save the parameter assignments #Device response

-CM10- Controller Module Software Version: .
-Copyright 2010 ORIENTAL MOTOR CO., LTD.
+Resetting system. #Establish the saved parameter values #Device response